 - It’s difficult to check your prepaid card balance

 Gone are the days when you have to call or log onto the computer to check your balance (though these methods are still possible).
 These days, most prepaid card providers, including Vasco Pay, have a mobile app where you can check your card balance and transactions.
-In addition, Vasco Pay also has an online platform in which company administrators can check the transaction details of ALL company cards.
+In addition, Vasco Pay also has a Vasco Pay Hub (online portal) for company administrators to track the transaction details of ALL company cards.

 - Loading cards with money is manual and time consuming